Followings are requirements that vender-specific codec as aptX*1 should work.

 Connect Bluetooth earpiece in this situation, all packets including negotiation are captured.

-Focus next records, ”ResponseAccept” shows codec supported by earpiece, and "SetConfiguration" indicates codec in use for communication.
+Focus next records, ”ResponseAccept” shows codec supported, and "SetConfiguration" indicates codec in use for communication.

 |Info||ResponseAccept - GetCapabilities ~|